adeptnova/staticWeb/README.md

 # staticWeb
-This is a static website
+This is a static websitee